rpt09-orchid/chris-reviews/README.md

 - validation error / success
 - automatic updating of reviews on page.

-One challenging issue is because I chose postgresql, I didn't have the `AUTO INCREMENT` feature for the id.
+One challenging issue is because I chose cassandra and not psql, I **didn't** have the `AUTO INCREMENT` feature for the id.
 I ended up creating a new table called `counts` which stores how many reviews there are via a special `counter` type column.
-THis column does not allow for insertion and can only be updated by doing `update`:
+Otherwise querying `count(*)` results in a complete tablescan and is not performant.
+Thus, this table stores the count in a single row and increments it on new reviews entries.
+This column does not allow for insertion and can only be updated by doing `update`:

 `await this.queryDB("UPDATE counts SET count=count+1 WHERE table_name='reviews'");`